John Lasseter: Skydance Animation

 On January 9, 2019, Lasseter was hired to head Skydance Animation, a new animation division of Skydance Media formed in 2017.
 In a statement, Lasseter said "I have spent the last year away from the industry in deep reflection, learning how my actions unintentionally made colleagues uncomfortable, which I deeply regret and apologize for.
 It has been humbling, but I believe it will make me a better leader."
 An investigation conducted prior to his hiring found that no previous claims of sexual assault, propositioning or harassment had been filed against Lasseter, and "[...] there were no findings of secret settlements by Disney or Lasseter to any parties asking for a settlement."

-In his role at Skydance, Lasseter serves as producer on all feature films and executive producer on all series, along with Skydance Media CEO David Ellison.
+At Skydance Animation, Lasseter serves as producer on all feature films and executive producer on all series, along with Skydance Media CEO David Ellison.
+In January 2021, the studio entered into a multiyear partnership with Apple TV, then entered into a multiyear distribution deal with Netflix in October 2023.
+Under Lasseter's leadership, the studio first released the short film, Blush (2021), followed by their first feature film, Luck (2022), and the Emmy Award-winning series, WondLa (2024-2025), all for Apple TV.
+Lasseter also oversaw the films Spellbound (2024) and Swapped (2026), to be followed by Ray Gunn (2026) and an untitled Jack and the Beanstalk project, all for Netflix.
+In September 2026, Lasseter was revealed as the director of a new film, Cosmic Motors, set to be released by Paramount Pictures as the studio's first wide theatrically-released film following their distribution deals with Apple TV and Netflix.